 At the centre of the story is Jo, a headstrong girl who’s determined to make her own way in the world and defy the patriarchal rules of 19th-century society – specifically, that a woman must marry.

 8. Hacksaw Ridge, 2016

-Hacksaw Ridge is based on the true story of Private First Class Desmond T. Doss, who was awarded the Congressional Medal of Honor despite refusing to carry a single weapon during World War II for religious reasons.
+Hacksaw Ridge is based on the true story of Private First Class Desmond T. Doss (Andrew Garfield), who was awarded the Congressional Medal of Honor despite refusing to carry a single weapon during World War II for religious reasons.